-• Other price risk
+Other price risk

 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
-The Company is not exposed to other price risks as at December 31, 2020 and December 31, 2019.
+The Company is not exposed to other price risks as of September 30, 2021 and December 31, 2020.